 List and how-to posts drive more shares and engagement than thought-leader posts, and if you are an expert in your niche, producing longer-form pieces with tons of action items shouldn’t be too difficult.

 It doesn’t matter how good your content is if no one sees it.

-Use Noah Kagan’s approach to finding marketing channels and spend the time to learn how to leverage the numerous free and paid marketing channels out there.
+Invest in finding the right marketing channels and spend the time to learn how to leverage the numerous free and paid ways to distribute your content

 Spend time on Twitter, Google+ and other communities relevant to your niche to find commonly discussed topics that you can write about.
 Use the Skyscraper technique to propel your entire content marketing efforts to new heights.

 You’ve probably heard you should be doing things that don’t scale.

 One of the many unscalable things you can do to really create an impact with your customers is to get on a call with them.

 Not only will you generate useful feedback that you can use to improve your business, but you will also stand out to customers by showing that you really care about their needs.
 These are powerful tools that very few companies are implementing.